Gambier Islands: European exploration and colonization

 The Gambier Islands were discovered for Europe in 1797 by James Wilson, captain of the ship Duff of the London Missionary Society, which had left Great Britain to carry out missionary work in Tahiti, Tonga and the Marquesas.
-He named the islands after his model, the Huguenot James Gambier, who had financially supported the expedition.
+He named the islands after his role model, the Huguenot James Gambier, who had financially supported the expedition.

 In 1825, the British Frederick William Beechey reached the Gambier Islands with his ship HMS Blossom during a long voyage of exploration to the Pacific and Arctic of North America.

 In 1834 the missionaries of the Congregation of the Sacred Hearts Honoré Laval and François Caret arrived in the islands to found the first Catholic mission in Polynesia, after the failed attempt of the Spaniards in Tahiti in 1775.
 The two priests ended up being protagonists of the French union of Tahiti.
-At first, King Maputeoa, the last king of Mangareva, resisted, but after attributing the recovery from a serious illness to the new god, he increasingly submitted to the influence of the Christian missionaries and was baptized in 1836.
+At first, King Maputeoa, the penultimate king of Mangareva, resisted, but after attributing the recovery from a serious illness to the new god, he increasingly submitted to the influence of the Christian missionaries and was baptized in 1836.

 First with the acquiescence and then with the active support of the ruler, the Picpusians deployed an extensive development program for the islands.
 Encouraged by their success, after baptizing the entire population of the Gambier Islands, they moved to Tahiti in 1836.
 On this island, since Wilson's expedition, there was a Protestant mission led by Pritchard, who was also British consul and advisor to Queen Pomare Vahine.
 Pritchard succeeded in expelling the Catholic missionaries, provoking a diplomatic conflict.
 France sent Admiral Dupetit-Thouars to try to remedy the matter.
 The admiral ended up establishing a protectorate, and later the annexation of Tahiti.